 He shrugged, but she saw his mouth tighten.
 "It's all right.
 I'm getting used to women running away from me."

-She stood up, walked over to the bench.
-"I wasn't running away from _you_."
+She stood up and walked over to the bench.
+"I wasn't running away from you."

-She sat down next to him, let her shoulder rub against his.
+She sat down next to him and let her shoulder rub against his.
 "No. I don't mean that either."
 She sighed.
 "I think I was running away from...me."

 He didn't say anything, didn't turn to look at her.
 They sat in silence, watching a night bird as it flew across the water.